 In 2010, Mark invited me to join his band Engineers, playing bass, and singing backing vocals.
 Engineers was becoming a kind of Dream Pop supergroup, as Ulrich had also joined – it was too great an offer to pass up.
 The band was based in London, whereas Mark and I were in the North, so we stayed with Ulrich often; I came to enjoy that experience as much as my actual time in the band.
 Hanging around and playing records, talking about music, and debating politics – it was energising, clarifying, and challenging.
 Ulrich has one of the sharpest minds I've ever experienced.
 He also paid me one of the best compliments of my life – that if more people made shoegaze the way I did, he'd still be a fan of the genre.
 I'm not sure how much he meant it, but that's always stuck with me!

 Engineers has continued as a de facto solo project for Mark, with assistance from Ulrich and Matthew Lindley.
-The album released by this line up – Always Returning (2014) – contains a handful of classic Engineers tracks and is a vast improvement on the only Engineers album I was (admittedly only partly) involved in – In Praise of More, which in retrospect was somewhat underbaked.
+The album released by this line up – Always Returning (2014) – contains a handful of classic Engineers tracks and is a vast improvement on the only Engineers album I was (admittedly only partly) involved in – In Praise of More, where I sang some backing vocals.
 Meanwhile, Ulrich's work goes from strength to strength, both in his solo work (No Further Ahead Than Today, 2016, is particularly good) and as a member of Tangerine Dream.